TomiwaAD/Banex-Cycle-Sales-and-Profit-Analysis-with-Power-BI/README.md

 - **Formatting and Data Types**: Standardized currency and number formats, ensuring that data types were appropriate for calculations and visualizations.

 ## Conclusion
-The *Cycles Sales and Profit Analysis Dashboard* showcases my skills in Power BI, including advanced DAX, effective data modeling, and transformative data preparation.
+The *Banex Cycles Sales and Profit Analysis Dashboard* showcases my skills in Power BI, including advanced DAX, effective data modeling, and transformative data preparation.
 This project not only highlights my analytical abilities but also demonstrates my ability to design actionable and dynamic visualizations, providing valuable insights for data-driven decision-making.